 Dr. Emerick is currently an Adjunct Assistant Professor of General Practice and Material Science at The Ohio State University College of Dentistry.

 My professional focus is on operations and business development.
-Though I cannot treat patients directly, I give the gifts of breathing soundly and living fully by waving my Ohio Sleep Treatment flag wherever and whenever I can.
-The little time I spend with patients that have experienced the true impact of improved sleep quality is something I hold dear to my heart.
+Though I do not treat patients directly, I wave my Ohio Sleep Treatment flag I can.
+It is truly rewarding to overhear our patients describe the impact of improved sleep quality has on their lives, their relationships, their health…the list goes on.

 Outside of work, fitness is life.
 It’s given me the opportunity to learn, lead, and be humbled.
 I’ve connected with so many people at different points in their lives and those relationships continue to weave the fabric of who I am each day.
 From kickboxing to Crossfit to half marathons, if there’s sweat….I’m in!